-Over the past five years wildfires in B.C. burned over two and a half million hectares of forest land.
-Our Cariboo region operating areas were significantly impacted.
-Salvage of fire damaged trees is on-going, and non-recoverable timber losses are significant in these burned forests due to a combination of burn intensity and relatively quick onset of subsequent decay resulting in timber being unusable for primary wood products.
+Over the past five years wildfires in B.C. burned over three and a half million hectares of forest land.
+West Fraser operating areas in B.C. were not as significantly impacted in 2023, as the fires this calendar year were largely outside our operating areas.
+However, 2023 did see extensive fire activity across Alberta, with well over 1 million hectares of forest management area burned over across the province.
+Salvage of fire damaged trees remains an on-going priority, and non-recoverable timber losses are significant in these burned forests due to a combination of burn intensity and relatively quick onset of subsequent decay resulting in timber being unusable for primary wood products.